The-CF-Project/CarFigures/README.md

 ### Installing
 Now since all this is done, let's start!

-Ppen a new terminal, and clone the project using git!
+Open a new terminal, and clone the project using git!
 Git gives you the ability to clone the project inside a new folder it creates with the name you specify, like:
 ```bash
 git clone https://github.com/thecfproject/CarFigures showerdex